johann-solo/oliveandmango.github.io/_posts/blog/2017-11-18-pear-and-almond-frangipane-tart.md

 2. Add the flour and salt just enough for all the flour to be incorporated.
 No need to over-mix
 3. Scrape the dough out of bowl onto a piece of plastic wrap and gather the dough and form it into a circular disc or a rectangular one depending on which pan you are using.
 Wrap it tight and refrigerate for at least one hour up to 2 days.
 Can also be frozen for up to a month.
 If using from frozen, allow to thaw overnight in the fridge before using.
 4. Remove the dough from fridge and let it rest for a few minutes to make it easier to roll.
 5. Remove the dough from the plastic and place it between to sheets of parchment or wax paper to roll it with ease.
-Roll it out evenly to the size of the tart pan &dash; use the removable bottom as a guide
+Roll it out evenly to the size of the tart pan &ndash; use the removable bottom as a guide
 6. Once rolled out peel the top layer of paper off and invert the dough into the pan.
 Peel away the last layer of paper and fit the dough into the pan pressing it into the shape of the pan all around.
 Trim any edges off and reshape dough by pressing it if needed if there is a tear or a thin part.
 7. Wrap the pan and refrigerate for 30 minutes and in the meantime preheat the oven to 375 &deg; F
 8. Place the tart on a baking sheet.
-Line the top of the tart with parchment and fill with pie weights (or dry beans like I used) and blind bake for approx 20 minutes or until the edges begin to turn golden then remove and place on a cooling rack and allow to cool while you make your filling (tart has not finished baking &ndash; will finish baking with the filing)
+Line the top of the tart with parchment and fill with pie weights (or dry beans like I used) and blind bake for approx 20 minutes or until the edges begin to turn golden then remove and place on a cooling rack and allow to cool while you make your filling (tart has not finished baking &ndash; will finish baking with the filling)

 ![Pear and Almond Frangipane Tart](/images/uploads/2017_11_18_pear_almond_frangipane_tart_8.jpg)
 <br>